Neuroscience of Attachment

 I think you can do well from adopting a similar attitude.
 This website is ‘telling’ you things.
 You can absorb some of it, and ignore most of it, and still be a fine person!

 Schore, here, is referring, for the most part, to the workings of the Ventral Vagus Nerve; a key communicating channel for all human beings.

 He is noticing that the different sides of our brain – called the left and right hemispheres – do different things when it comes to the human growth and development of infants.

 He is adding that a caretaker, often a mother, has an intimate relationship with their child.
 Her tiniest actions, intended and unintended, can have a large impact on the child’s evolving understanding of the world.
-You’ll see a stark reminder of this point in the YouTube extract on this page.
-In particular, it is these early influences that will shape the way a child will manage the emotional landscape in which they will walk.
+In particular, these early influences will shape the way a child comes to manage the emotional landscape in which they walk.

 More importantly, he is inferring, not saying, that the caretaker’s influence is so profound it can still influence our thoughts and feelings throughout our lives.
 What he is not inferring is that the influence is there for life, and unchanging; that was the view of early researchers into child development, but NOT the current view.

 What can be learned from researchers is that the more frightened and helpless I become, my neurology will take me the further down a ‘hierarchy of survival reactions’.